roman01la/cljs-rum-realworld-example-app/README.md

 - Explore [RealWorld](https://github.com/gothinkster/realworld) project repo
 - Read [front-end spec](https://github.com/gothinkster/realworld/tree/master/spec#frontend-specs) (requirements) of the project
 - Learn [Rum](https://github.com/tonsky/rum/) and [Citrus](https://github.com/roman01la/citrus) libraries
-- Choose an issue with `in progress` label
+- Choose an issue with `help wanted` label
 - If there's no issue for a task you want to do create an issue with description of the task so everyone knows what are you working on
 - Follow the code style as much as possible, we want the codebase to be consistent
 - Send PRs with small commits for a review, it's easier to understand small changes